pratikvn/nla4hpc-exercises-framework/README.md

 ## Build instructions

 We use `cmake` to build the framework.
 Therefore, all you need to do is setup and build is to clone this repository and within the directory,

 ```
-mkdir build && cd build && cmake -DNLA4HPC_KIT_UNAME=<your kit uname> -DNLA4HPC_HW=<the HW number you are trying to compile>" ..
+mkdir build && cd build && cmake -DNLA4HPC_KIT_UNAME=<your kit uname> -DNLA4HPC_HW=<the HW number you are trying to compile> ..
 ```

 ### Adding your own code.